cap-js/docs/java/query-execution.md

 #### Runtime-Managed Versions

-CAP Java also stores ETag values in _version elements_.
+Alternatively, you can store ETag values in _version elements_.
 For version elements, the values are exclusively managed by the runtime without the option to set them in custom code.
 Annotate an element with `@cds.java.version` to advise the runtime to manage its value.

 ```cds
 entity Order : cuid {